theboss1485/password-generator-webpage/README.md

 Here is a link to the deployed password generator webpage: https://theboss1485.github.io/password-generator-webpage/

 To use the password generator, click the 'Generate Password' button.
 The system will ask for a password length.
 Enter a number between 8 and 128, inclusive, in digits, and click OK.
 The system will then ask four questions regarding what characters the user wants in the password.
-For each question, answer with 'yes' or 'no' and click OK.
+For each question, answer with 'yes' or 'no', and click OK.
 The system will then generate the password and display it inside of the dashed-border rectangle.

 Here is a screenshot of the webpage: